Billy-Spearman-WCCI/RaceCarExtension/README.md

         But efficiency is important, so under-the-covers it uses sophisticated techniques ("Virtual DOM", data tracing) to minimize the work performed by the browser.
     - JSX actually allows you to include your components and html tags with equal fluency.
+    - Components have two types of data available to them via React.
+All the JSX they create should be based solely on this data.
+      - Properties passed through their constructor.
+These properties can be either literal values or state
+      - State the component itself declares using `useState()`.
   - Modern React defines the flow of data using a handful of "hooks".
 We will be using the most common ones:

     - `useState()` -- https://beta.reactjs.org/reference/react/useState